masuday/Blupf90TutorialStandard/genomic_gblup.md

  2  1  -1.16  0.97  ID011
 ~~~~~

 The parameter file is as follows.
-The file doesn't have any genomic options because the matrix has already prepared and no additional operations are not allowed for the supplied matrix.
+The file does not have any genomic options because the matrix has already prepared and no additional operations are not allowed for the supplied matrix.

 ~~~~~{language=blupf90 caption=param6.txt}
 DATAFILE